 What is colour deficiency?

-Colour deficiency occurs when your ability to distinguish colours and shades is different than normal.
-The term colour blindness is often used, but usually incorrectly.
-Only a very small number of people are completely unable to identify any colours, a condition called achromatopsia.
+Colour deficiency occurs when your ability to distinguish colours and shades is different from normal.
 Colour deficiency is more common in males than females, with one in 10 males having a colour deficiency.

 What causes colour deficiency?